nanoporetech/hammerpede/README.md

 ## References and Supporting Information

+### Research Release
+Research releases are provided as technology demonstrators to provide early access to features or stimulate Community development of tools.
+Support for this software will be minimal and is only provided directly by the developers.
+Feature requests, improvements, and discussions are welcome and can be implemented by forking and pull requests.
+However much as we would like to rectify every issue and piece of feedback users may have, the developers may have limited resource for support of this software.
+Research releases may be unstable and subject to rapid iteration by Oxford Nanopore Technologies.

-See the post announcing the tools at the Oxford Nanopore Technologies community [here](https://community.nanoporetech.com/posts/new-transcriptomics-analys).
+See the post announcing the tools at the Oxford Nanopore Technologies Community [here](https://community.nanoporetech.com/posts/new-transcriptomics-analys).